resistorsoftware/Shopify-Developer-Book/text/09_Webhooks/09_Webhooks.markdown

   end
 @@@

-Even if you're only doing a small amount of processing, there are other factors to take into account.
+Even if you're only doing a small amount of processing there are other factors to take into account.
 On-demand cloud services such as Heroku or PHPFog will need to spin up a new processing node to handle sporadic requests since they often put Apps to sleep when they are not busy.
 This can take several seconds.
-If your App is only spending five seconds processing data it'll still *fail* if the underlying server took five seconds to start up.
+If your App is only spending five seconds processing data it will still *fail* if the underlying server took five seconds to start up.

 ### The Interesting World of WebHooks

 Shopify does a fine job of introducing and explaining WebHooks on the wiki, and there are some pretty nifty use cases provided.
 The *best practices* are essential reading and should be thoroughly understood to get the most out of using WebHooks.
-In my experience with Webhooks I have run into all sorts of interesting issues so I will dedicate some effort to explaining them from an App developer perspective.
+There are all sorts of interesting issues with WebHooks.

 [Shopify WebHooks Documentation](http://wiki.shopify.com/WebHook#How_Should_I_Handle_Webhook_Requests)

 When you are dealing with Shopify Webhooks you are in the Email & Preferences section of a shop.
 You can setup a WebHook using the web interface.
 Pick the type of WebHook you want to use and provide a URL that will be receiving the data.
 For those without an App to hook up to a shop there are some nifty WebHook testing sites available that are free to use.
 Let's take one quick example and use RequestBin.
-The first thing I will do is create a WebHook listener at the [Request Bin](http://requestb.in/ "RequestBin") website.
+The first thing to do is create a WebHook listener at the [Request Bin](http://requestb.in/ "RequestBin") website.

 <div class="figure">
 <img src="file://localhost/Users/dlazar/Pictures/Shopify%20E-Book/request_bin_home2.png" alt="Create a new RequestBin for your WebHook" />